 The most obvious cause of foamy urine is the speed of urination.
-Just as water foams up when it comes out of the tap quickly, urine will foam if it hits the toilet quickly.
-The foam should also clear up quickly.
+Just as water foams up when it comes out of the tap quickly, urine foams if it hits the toilet quickly.
+This kind of foam should also clear up quickly.

 Sometimes, urine can also foam up when it’s concentrated.
-Your urine will be more concentrated if you haven’t had much water to drink and you’re dehydrated.
+Your urine is more concentrated if you haven’t had much water to drink and you’re dehydrated.

-When your kidneys are damaged, they don’t filter as well as they should.
-Damaged kidneys can allow too much protein leak into your urine.
+But when your kidneys are damaged, they don’t filter as well as they should.
+Damaged kidneys can allow too much protein to leak into your urine.
 This is called proteinuria.
 It’s a sign of chronic kidney disease or the late stage of kidney damage, called end-stage renal disease.

-A full bladder can make your urine stream faster and more forceful, which can cause foam.
-The urine can also get foamy if it’s more concentrated, which can occur due to dehydration or pregnancy.
-Sometimes, the problem is your toilet.
-Some toilet cleaning chemicals will make your urine look foamy.
+And sometimes, the problem is actually just your toilet.
+Some toilet cleaning chemicals can make your urine look foamy.
 If this is the cause, the foam should stop as soon as you flush the cleaner out of the toilet.

-Protein in the urine is another cause, and it’s usually due to kidney disease.
+Protein in the urine can also cause foaminess and is usually due to kidney disease.
 You’re more likely to get kidney disease if you have: